Canada PR For Teacher

 The more jobs available in a particular province or territory, the higher the likelihood that you will get a job in Canada, or better yet, an invitation to apply (ITA) to become a permanent resident in the province of the candidate’s choice.

-The following tables illustrates the different provinces and territories where teachers are in-demand occupation with their respective National Occupational Classification (NOC) code –
+The following tables illustrate the different provinces and territories where teachers are in-demand occupation with their respective National Occupational Classification (NOC) code –

 Province/ Territory